kubedb/docs/docs/guides/mysql/concepts/migrator/index.md

   as an alternative to `appBinding` when you want to provide the endpoint inline instead of through an AppBinding.
 - `dbName` — the internal database used as the initial connection entry point.
-- `maxConnections` — limits the number of concurrent connections the Migrator opens to this MySQL instance.
+- `maxConnections` — limits the number of concurrent connections the Migration opens to this MySQL instance.
 - `tls` — paths to PEM files for a TLS-enabled connection.
 You can set the following fields:
   - `caFile` — path to the PEM-encoded CA certificate file.